Sarthak20Shukla/VakyaChat/README.md

 * User authentication and authorization
 * Chat rooms and direct messaging
 * File sharing and image upload
-* Status Update and View
+* Status Update and Display

 **Architecture**
 --------------